‘The Masked Singer’ spoilers: Piglet is …

-We haven’t seen the Piglet perform on “The Masked Singer” since he won a place in the top eight on April 7.
-He returns to compete on the April 21 episode, “Super 8 – The Plot Chickens.”
-Of the celebrities still in the hunt for the Golden Mask, the Piglet has one of the strongest voices.
-He secured a slot in the quarter-final with his cover of “7 Years” by Lukas Graham in Week 5.
+With every appearance on “The Masked Singer,” the Piglet has moved one step closer to winning the Golden Mask for season 5.
+On April 21, he wowed us once again with his change-of-pace performance of “The Pretender” by Foo Fighters.
+The four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) were equally impressed with his cover of this rock classic.
+We agree with them that the Piglet got his start in a boy band, but we don’t think he is Lance Bass, AJ McLean or Kevin Richardson.

-Piglet first made an impression on us on March 17 when he nailed his cover of the Dan + Shay hit “Speechless.”
-He returned two weeks later and did even better with his version of “Good to Be Alive (Hallelujah)” by Andy Grammer.
-We think that the four judges (Ken Jeong, Jenny McCarthy, Nicole Scherzinger and Robin Thicke) are onto something with their theory that Piglet came to fame as part of a boy band.
-But we don’t think he is AJ McLean, Zayn Malik or Kevin Richardson.
-Keep reading for “The Masked Singer” spoilers, including the real name of the famous fellow masquerading as Piglet.
+In advance of the April 28 special sing-along episode of “The Masked Singer,” we’ve gone back and looked at all four of Piglet’s performances.
+He made his debut on March 17 with the Dan + Shay hit “Speechless.”
+He returned on March 31 with his version of “Good to Be Alive (Hallelujah)” by Andy Grammer.
+And the following week he aced his cover of “7 Years” by Lukas Graham.
+We’ve also reviewed all of his clues packages.
+Keep reading if you want to know as we have all “The Masked Singer” spoilers, including the name of the Piglet.

-We are certain that the Piglet is Nick Lachey of 98 Degrees.
+We can now say with certainty that the Piglet is Nick Lachey of 98 Degrees.

-In Week 5, the Piglet revealed that he was really getting grilled when he was rescued and in the clues package we see a shot of Hawaii.
-Nick proposed to his first wife, pop singer Jessica Simpson, in the Aloha State.
-He has spoken candidly about their divorce and credits his second wife Vanessa Minnillo, the beauty queen turned TV reporter, with turning his life around.
+In Week 7, the Piglet revealed that his favorite food was cotton candy, a staple of summer fun fairs.
+Nick and his pal Justin Jeffre performed in a barbershop quartet at the Kings Island amusement park before forming 98 Degrees with Nick’s brother Drew Lachey and Jeff Timmons.

+Back in Week 2, Cluedle-Doo told us “Piglet knows how to stay cool, even in the heat.”
+98 Degrees is pretty darn hot weather-wise.
+The boy band released four chart-topping albums and sold 10 million discs in total; as a whole, this season’s contestants have moved 55 million albums.

+The group’s self-titled debut disc went gold while each of their next three releases went even further and achieved platinum status; as a group the contenders for the Golden Mask have 25 gold and platinum records.

-The Piglet’s love life has been a part of his clues packages since he first performed in Week 2.
-Back then he admitted that he remained a romantic even though his heart had been broken in a very public way.
-Nick and Jessica were the stars of a hit reality show that ended with their split in 2005.
+The Piglet’s love life has been a part of his clues packages since he first performed.
+In Week 2, he admitted to being a romantic even though his heart has been broken.
+Nick and his first wife, Jessica Simpson, were the stars of a hit reality show that ended with their split in 2005.

 The Week 4 clues package had a football theme.
 Lachey was the star of his high school team.
 The game scoreboard read 11 to 3; those numbers tie in to key figures in Lachey’s life: he married Vanessa in 2011 and they have three children.
 The football helmet had a mustang as the logo.
 Nick is from Kentucky, a state best-known for its horse racing including the annual Derby at Churchill Downs.
 He was raised in the suburbs of Cincinnati, home to the Flying Pig marathon.